We Reviewed Dozens Of The Best 1st Grade Apps So You Don’t Have To. Here Are Our Top Picks.

 Read a story in a new way with Tara’s Locket, a virtual reality app, which allows children to tag along with Tara on her journey to find her family.
 The app is set on the Atlantic coast of Ireland and includes some beautiful scenery.
 Along her quest, Tara learns some important lessons about believing in herself.

-This app is free and is best with Google Cardboard or other mobile virtual reality headset.
+This app is best with Google Cardboard or other mobile virtual reality headset.
 It does, however, include an option to play without a VR headset at all.

 The Tune Zoo is a fantastic music app that is highly versatile and enjoyable.
 It allows users to design and even record unique musical creations across a wide range of styles and types.
 Magical creatures teach the fundamentals of music in a delightful hands-on style that kids will love.
 It’s got tons of powerful tools, like loops and key changes, and even allows for multiple players.